Link2Trust/CTLogQuery/README.md

 - The script retries failed API queries up to three times before moving to the next domain.
 - Expired certificates are excluded from the results.
+- The script extracts the second-level domain (SLD) from the CN field for better analysis.
+- Duplicates are removed based on serial numbers while keeping entries with empty serial numbers.

 ## Example Output